Society of Independent Artists

 Society of Independent Artists was an association of American artists founded in 1916 and based in New York.

-Marcel Duchamp, resigned as a director in 1917 after the Society refused to show his Fountain — a readymade in the form of a urinal and signed with his pseudonym, R. Mutt.
+Marcel Duchamp resigned as a director after the Society refused to include in the exhibition his Fountain — a readymade in the form of a urinal and signed with the pseudonym "R. Mutt."
 The incident pointed out that the exhibition was not truly open.
-Society exhibitions continued into the 1940s with progressively fewer works and inferior quality.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Society of Independent Artists" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Society of Independent Artists" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools